 A compression test on a vehicle with a bad valve guide seal may show unusually high compression – if you see low compression along with these other symptoms, it may be a bad piston ring or a leaky head gasket instead.

-7) Ticking Noises from the Engine
+6) Ticking Noises From the Engine

 When the car starts, misaligned parts or excess play between components in the engine may clack against one another and cause a ticking noise.